JohnSnowLabs/langtest/docs/pages/tutorials/LLM_testing_Notebooks/sycophancy.md

 ## Overview

-TThe primary goal of addressing sycophancy in language models is to mitigate undesirable behaviors where models tailor their responses to align with a human user’s view, even when that view is not objectively correct.
+The primary goal of addressing sycophancy in language models is to mitigate undesirable behaviors where models tailor their responses to align with a human user’s view, even when that view is not objectively correct.

 The notebook introduces a simple synthetic data intervention aimed at reducing undesirable behaviors in language models you can refer the below notebook for more details.